-It is important to realize that both varicose and spider veins, which are the smaller version of the problem, may be a cosmetic issue for some people.
-However, there are also those suffering of chronic pain, burning, and aching in the feet and lower legs thanks to their varicose and spider veins.
+It is important to realize that both varicose and spider veins, which are the smaller version of the problem, maybe a cosmetic issue for some people.
+However, there are also those suffering from chronic pain, burning, and aching in the feet and lower legs thanks to their varicose and spider veins.
 Although varicose veins are more commonly found in the legs, it is important to realize they can also occur elsewhere in the body as well.

 Our doctors will discuss with our patients the fact that having these gnarled, protruding veins in the lower to upper legs or elsewhere on the body may be a sign of deeper circulatory system problems or that they may be at a higher risk of suffering from these issues.

 There is a difference between visible veins that are evident through the skin and those which are varicose or spider veins.
 The most common symptoms of varicose vein conditions include:

 - Bulging, lumpy, and twisted looking veins, particularly on the upper and lower legs and the feet.

 - Dark blue to purple color to the protruding veins.

 - Sores, lesions, or ulcers that appear on the ankle and upper foot.

 - Itching around the visible veins.